MaksimPegov/TODOSSS-api/README.md

 ## Contributing

-We welcome contributions to enhance TodoAPI.
+We welcome contributions to enhance api.
 To contribute, follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`